 Outdoor experiences and discovery in the natural world are fundamental to children’s learning, well-being, creativity and health.
 By providing quality indoor and outdoor learning environments, we give children the structures they need to explore, discover and learn.

 The Jackson Center is a public history and community development located at the gateway of the historic Northside of Chapel Hill, NC.
 The Northside and Pine Knolls neighborhoods are home to an abundant history of life after Reconstruction, under Jim Crow, during Civil Rights Action, and in wake of desegregation.
 Today, they are one of the most racially, ethnically, and economically diverse neighborhoods in the region.

 NCTRC exists to empower children and adults with physical, emotional, mental and social challenges to create active, healthier and more fulfilling lives through equine-assisted activities and therapies (EAAT).
-The organization is the oldest therapeutic riding center in North Carolina and serves riders in Alamance, Orange, Chatham, Wake, and Durham counties.

 Social Services provides child care subsidy, child protective services including services to youth in foster care, adolescent parenting program, food and nutrition services (formerly food stamps), Medicaid, school based social workers for at-risk youth, and Work First.